tkgamegroup/flame/README.md

 # Build:

-- run setup.py as administrator
+- run setup.py as administrator or db-click run_setup_as_admin.bat (PS: you need py3 not py2 in the environment!)

 - cmake